 data client

 an end-user receiving encrypted S-100-based data.
-The data client will be using a software application (for example ECDIS) to perform many of the operations detailed within the S-100 protection scheme.
-[S-100 Part 15 (adapted)]
+The data client will be using a software application (for example ECDIS) to perform many of the operations detailed within the S-100 protection scheme [S-100 Part 15 (adapted)]

 EXAMPLE: An ECDIS user.